 - Summer 2020 graduation: opens on February 15, 2020; closes on June 15, 2020

 - Fall 2020 graduation: opens June 16, 2020; closes September 15, 2020

 - Students who filed previously for graduation must submit an Application for Graduation to the Office of the Registrar.

-- Students who file their May and August 2020 graduation application after March 1, 2020, will not find their names in the 2020 Commencement Program.
+- Students who file their Spring and Summer 2020 graduation applications after March 1, 2020, will not find their names in the 2020 Commencement Program.

 - Students who graduate as of August 31, 2019, or December 31, 2019, will appear in the 2020 Commencement Program.